 - Autistic Self Advocacy Network (ASAN)

 The Autistic Self Advocacy Network is a nonprofit organization run by autistic people, for autistic people.
-It is a disability rights organization in the United States that advocates for public policies that benefit autistic people and other neurodiverse and disabled people, as well as organizing protests against those that do not.
-ASAN also gives out scholarships to autistic college students, as well as hosts the Autism Campus Inclusion program in Washington D.C. every June, which teaches autistic college students how to advocate for themselves and for others, as well as how to start their own neurodiversity and autism rights clubs on their own college campuses.
+It is a disability rights organization in the United States that advocates for public policies that benefit autistic people and other neurodivergent and disabled people, as well as organizing protests against those that do not.
+ASAN also gives out scholarships to autistic college students, as well as hosts the Autism Campus Inclusion (ACI) program in Washington D.C. every June, which teaches autistic college students how to advocate for themselves and for others, as well as how to start their own neurodiversity and autism rights clubs on their own college campuses.
+During the COVID-19 pandemic, ACI has been moved to virtual Zoom sessions that teach how to create safe neurodivergent virtual spaces.
 A flyer about ASAN’s goals can be viewed here, and their position statements can be viewed here.

 - Autistic Inclusive Meets (AIM)

 Autism Inclusive Meets is an autistic advocacy organization created by autistic people in the United Kingdom and is led by an autistic mother and advocate, Emma Dalmayne.
-It is a nonprofit organization focused on promoting autism acceptance by educating the general public about autism and the needs of autistic people, as well as protesting against laws and organizations that harm autistic people.
+Autistic advocate Christa Holmans, also known as Neurodivergent Rebel, is also involved with AIM.
+There is a USA chapter of AIM as well, and in March 2021, Fierce Autistics and Allies, formerly an autistic led organization based in Fort Worth, Florida, has merged with the US branch of AIM.
+The USA branch of AIM is led by autistic activist, Amanda Seigler from the Facebook page, Fierce Autie.
+I am also an AIM board member for the USA branch along with former FAA members and autistic activists, Ira Eidle, Lindsay Mohler, Jennifer Davis, Nick Seigler, and Jamie Sara Diamond among others.
+AIM is a nonprofit organization focused on promoting autism acceptance by educating the general public about autism and the needs of autistic people, as well as protesting against laws and organizations that harm autistic people.
 They also connect the autistic community by hosting weekly meetups and organizing events such as autistic pride picnics, which celebrate autistic culture.
+Due to the pandemic, many of AIM’s events now take place virtually, however there are now limited in person social events as well for the UK branch of AIM.

 - Autistics for Autistics Ontario (A4A)